You have no items in your shopping cart.

 Why it helps:

-Strengthens the tongue muscles, prevents airway collapse and preventing it from falling backward into the airway.
+Strengthens the throat muscles, prevents airway collapse and preventing it from falling backward into the airway.

 3. Soft Palate & Throat Strengthening.

-Close your mouth wide and say “Eeee” for 5 seconds tightening your neck muscles at the same time.
+Close your mouth but open your lips wide and say “Eeee” for 5 seconds tightening your neck muscles at the same time.
 (Use high pitch sounds - Eeeeee, Teee, not low pitch sounds – ooooo, uuuuuuu)

 Try to lift your soft palate (like when yawning).